nricciardi/taskup/README.md

 - `init`, `i`: initialize this app in users projects
    - `-f`: force reinitialization

+### Settings
+It is possible to manage application settings using `settings.json`, this file have to create in _root directory_ (same level of `main.py`).
+Inserting custom settings in it, they override base default settings (managed by `SettingsManager`).

+There are a set of **required** settings.
+Without them is impossible launch app.
+They are:
+- `vault_path`,

+Possible settings are:
+-

 # Documentation for Users
 This documentation is written for the app's users.